 At most, one can infer from the Burr letter that there was no consensus among the senators that the vice-president was constitutionally entitled to immunity.
 This, however, is hardly surprising because (as the Maclay colloquy shows) the founding generation was sharply divided on whether the president was entitled to such immunity.
 As Freedman acknowledges, many founders (including Adams, Ellsworth and, ironically, Hamilton) believed that impeachment must precede indictment, at least for the president, while many others (like Maclay) disagreed.
 See 20 Hastings Const.
 L. Q. at 15-22.
 The fact that the senators did not want to advance a controversial claim of immunity for the vice-president is not a shock, particularly when one considers the less than optimal fact pattern involved.

-To the extent the Burr episode tells us anything, it would to (slightly) favor the pro-immunity case by suggesting that a state prosecution, even for a serious crime like murder, should not be allowed to interfere even with the relatively trivial duties of a vice-president.
+To the extent the Burr episode tells us anything, it would seem to (slightly) favor the pro-immunity case by suggesting that a state prosecution, even for a serious crime like murder, should not be allowed to interfere even with the relatively trivial duties of a vice-president.
 To suggest that it undermines the constitutional argument for presidential immunity, based on the unique powers and responsibilities of that office, seems like a stretch.

 Most discussions of presidential criminal immunity focus on federal prosecution.
 As the Burr case illustrates, however, many serious crimes, including murder, are primarily or solely state law offenses.
 This adds an additional level of complexity to the analysis because even many in the “pro-indictment” camp acknowledge that there must be limitations on the ability of stateauthorities to indict or prosecute a sitting president.